Mygrowthbox/watermark-remover/README.md

 📄 License & Terms

 All Rights Reserved.
 Access to this source code is provided solely for educational review and technical inspection.
-Redistribution, standalone installation on third-party WordPress sites, or commercial exploitation without prior written consent is strictly prohibited (see the [`LICENSE`](./LICENSE) file).
+Redistribution, standalone installation on third-party WordPress sites, or commercial exploitation without prior written consent is strictly prohibited.